Last updated: May 2026

 The residency journey typically follows this progression:

-- Temporary Residency: Initial approval grants temporary status valid for 1-3 years
+- Temporary residency: Initial approval grants temporary status valid for two years (renewable)

-- Residency Renewal: Must renew before expiration (varies by category)
+- Residency renewal: Must be renewed before expiration (varies by category)

-- Permanent Residency: Available after 3 years of temporary residency
+- Permanent residency: Available after three years of temporary residency

-- Citizenship: Possible after 7 years of residency, requires Spanish proficiency test and civics exam
+- Citizenship: Possible after seven years of residency, requires Spanish proficiency test and civics exam

 To maintain your path toward permanent status: